diogomoreda/js-refs/README.md

 ## Methods
 **JSR.build(HTMLstr)** main method.
 Converts a string containing HTML content into an object containing references to the referenced HTML nodes.

+## Examples
+You can see this module in action in the projects displayed in my showrrom, namely in tree and tetris.